Title: Address Dedicating Wicker Memorial Park to World War Veterans

 Amid all her prosperity, America has not forgotten her ideals.
 Whenever disaster strikes any part of our own Nation or some other country, our people are unfailing in their generous charitable response to the need for relief.
 It is true that we are little given to following visionaries and are altogether impatient with pretense and sham.
 The ideals which we seek must be practical.
 We are lavish in our admiration of realities.
 When one of your western young men is the first to fly from America to Europe our country hails him with a popular acclaim so spontaneous, so genuine, as to disclose the true values of our national character.

-The estimation which we, as a Nation, set upon the patriotic efforts of those who have served us in time of war is revealed not only in the untold treasure which we have lavished upon them their dependents, but also in the highest possible honors which have constantly been conferred upon them by their fellow citizens.
+The estimation which we, as a Nation, set upon the patriotic efforts of those who have served us in time of war is revealed not only in the untold treasure which we have lavished upon them and their dependents, but also in the highest possible honors which have constantly been conferred upon them by their fellow citizens.
 As a people, we stand in respectful reverence before the things that are unseen.
 It is but a passing glance that we bestow upon wealth and place, compared with that which we pour out upon courage, patriotism, holiness, and character.
 We dedicate no monuments to merely financial and economic success, while our country is filled with memorials to those who have done some service for their fellow men.
 This park stands as a fitting example of these principles.
 It is a memorial to those who defended their country in its time of peril.
 Through the benefits that it will bestow upon this community, it is an example of practical idealism.

 No one who is acquainted with history, who observes what is all about us, can fail to cherish the hope that we are entering on a wonderful future.
 It has been said that the war was fought to make a world fit for the abode of heroes.
 I want to see our own country the first to make that expectation a reality.
 But if it is to come true, it can only be through the industry, the devotion, and the character of the people themselves.
 The Government can help to provide opportunity, but the people must take advantage of it.
-As the inhabitants of the North Township repair to this park in the years to come, as they are reinvigorated in body and mind by its use, as they are moved by the memory of the heroic deeds of those to whom it is dedicated, may they become the partakers and promotes of a more noble, more exalted, more inspired American life.
+As the inhabitants of the North Township repair to this park in the years to come, as they are reinvigorated in body and mind by its use, as they are moved by the memory of the heroic deeds of those to whom it is dedicated, may they become the partakers and promoters of a more noble, more exalted, more inspired American life.

 Citation: Everett Sanders Papers, LoC